mpursley/interactive-tutorials/tutorials/learnpython.org/en/Modules and Packages.md

 The first time a module is loaded into a running Python script, it is initialized by executing the code in the module once.
-If another module in your code imports the same module again, it will not be loaded twice but once only - so local variables inside the module act as a "singleton" - they are initialized only once.
+If another module in your code imports the same module again, it will not be loaded twice but once only.
+So, local variables inside the module act as a "singleton", as they are initialized only once.

 This is useful to know, because this means that you can rely on this behavior for initializing objects.
 For example: